owkin/GrAIdient/README.md

 Ready for the grAIt descent? <br />
 <br />

-GrAIdient is a framework that exposes the graph of layers as its unique way to design deep learning models.
-This "flattened" vision enforces great understanding, control and reproducibility over these models.
+GrAIdient is a framework that allows deep learning models to be developed using the internal GPU of a Mac, unlocking researchers to more easily train and run AI models on their own computers.

 Though deeply grounded to the data driven pipeline, the goal is to challenge the very understanding of deep learning models and inject human intelligence